ufidon/devops/labs/lab07/README.md

 | You want to reinstall your previous operating system. | Go back to your previous-version operating system |
 | Your PC isn't working well and you recently installed an app. | Restore from a system restore point |

-Click one of the recovery options below and follow the steps to try to get things working again.

 **2. Task**